 Does my GPA from my prior law school transfer over, too?

 No, your prior law school GPA does not transfer over.
 Transfer credits are recorded as “TR” grades and have no impact on your FIU Law GPA.
 You will begin with a new GPA at FIU Law, which will solely be based on courses completed here.

-If you do not have an invitation to join the primary legal journal at your prior law school, then you may seek membership by participating in FIU Law Review’s write-on competition.
-If you register for classes at FIU Law by July 31, 2016, then you must participate in the write-on competition held for transfer students starting on August 1, 2016.
-This is your only opportunity to seek FIU Law Review membership.
-If you register for classes at FIU Law on or after August 1, 2017, then your only opportunity to become a member is to participate in the May 2018 write-on competition (after your 2L year).
-Students participating in the write-on competition are also subject to the course and GPA requirements set forth above.
+- Write-On Competition: A transfer student who does not qualify for a waiver may seek membership in FIU Law Review by participating in a write-on competition and fulfilling the academic criteria set forth below.
+Members are selected based on their performance in this competition.
+Transfer students who register for classes at FIU Law by July 31, 2019, may participate in a write-on competition held for transfer students starting on August 1, 2019, and ending on August 8, 2019 (the “2019 Transfer Competition”).
+If you are eligible to participate in the competition and are registered for classes, this is the only opportunity to seek FIU Law Review membership.
+If you register for classes at FIU Law on or after August 1, 2019, your only opportunity to become a member is to participate in the May 2020 write-on competition (after your 2L year).

 When can I start taking classes at FIU Law?

-You may begin your coursework at FIU Law during the Summer 2017 semester as a visiting student.
-Once our Registrar’s Office has received your final first-year transcripts and verifies that you maintained at least a 3.0 cumulative GPA at your prior law school, you will have satisfied the condition of your transfer admittance and will be enrolled in the Fall 2017 semester as an FIU Law student.
-Credits earned as a visiting student during the Summer 2017 semester will be counted toward your FIU Law GPA and toward the 59 “in house” credits required for graduation.
+You may begin your coursework at FIU Law during the Summer semester as a visiting student.
+Once our Registrar has received your final first-year transcripts and verifies that you maintained at least a 3.0 cumulative GPA at your prior law school, you will have satisfied the condition of your transfer admittance and will be enrolled in the Fall semester as an FIU Law student.
+Credits earned as a visiting student during the Summer semester will be counted toward your FIU Law GPA and toward the 59 “in house” credits required for graduation.